Georgekemk/Educopter/testing/README.md

 Navigate to the relevant files and search for board subtype definitions and `#if` preprocessor directives to understand how these configurations are applied during compilation.
 This helps identify where hardware-specific logic is selected when building the vehicle firmware binary.

-## 3. Check the .service and .parm files ##
+## 3. Check the `.service` and `.parm` files

-These are the files responsible for processing the UART devices correctly.
+These files are responsible for configuring how ArduPilot accesses UART devices on the Raspberry Pi.

-For the EDUCOPTER build, the GPS porting was handled entirely through these files, as is common with many ArduPilot builds.
-The service file maps ArduPilot ports with physical raspberry Pi ports, so make sure the correct serial ports are used.
+For the EDUCOPTER build, the GPS configuration was handled primarily through these files, as is common with many ArduPilot Linux builds.
+The `ardupilot.service` file maps ArduPilot SERIAL ports to physical Raspberry Pi serial devices, so it is important to ensure that the correct serial interfaces are used.

 Things to check:

-1. GPS protocol set to 5 (standard ArduPilot GPS parameter)
+1. GPS protocol is set correctly:

+   `SERIAL3_PROTOCOL = 5`

+   This enables the GPS driver on SERIAL3.

+2. The correct baud rate is configured:

+   `SERIAL3_BAUD = 115`

-2. Correct baudrate used.
-The particalur module used in this design used 11520, hence the buad set to 115.
-Other modules may differ so checdk their manuals.
+   The GPS module used in this project operates at 115200 baud.
+Other modules may require a different baud rate, so consult the module documentation if communication fails.
-3. GPS_TYPE 1.
-This corresponds to auto-detect so should work for any GPS module

-For the SBUS receiver, ensure that the serial you've chosen to use in RCInput_Protocol isn't diasbled by the .parm file.
-This is easily done and can cause much frustration.
-The EDUCOPTER deisgn uses ArduPilot's SERIAL4 port, so deliberatley doesn't disable it in the .parm file.
+3. GPS auto-detection is enabled:

+   `GPS_TYPE = 1`

+   This allows ArduPilot to automatically detect the connected GPS module.

+---

-## Final advice ##
+## Final advice

-If errors with our design persist, reach out to the ArduPilot community on its discord server or blogs page.
-Many people will be happy to help.
-Good luck!
+If errors persist after following these steps, consider reaching out to the ArduPilot community through the ArduPilot Discord server or the ArduPilot Discuss forum.
+The community is active and very supportive of new hardware porting efforts.